-Children are expected to treat themselves and others with respect.
-Children are expected to treat the school campus with respect.
-Shoving, pushing, or other rough play is discouraged.
-Rude or abusive language or behavior is unacceptable.

-Playground equipment is to be shared.
-Only balls and Frisbees are to be thrown outside, and only soft balls may be used.
-Sticks may be used for digging and building only.
-Permission from the class teacher is required before sports equipment may be brought from home.
-There are clear rules governing the use of all playground equipment.
-No one is permitted in the classrooms during recess time without a teacher in attendance.
-Children are expected to remain in the area designated for recess.
+- Children are expected to treat themselves and others with respect. - Children are expected to treat the school campus with respect. - Shoving, pushing, or other rough play is discouraged. - Rude or abusive language or behavior is unacceptable. - Playground equipment is to be shared. - · Only balls and Frisbees are to be thrown outside, and only soft balls may be used. - Sticks may be used for digging and building only. - Permission from the class teacher is required before sports equipment may be brought from home. - There are clear rules governing the use of all playground equipment. - No one is permitted in the classrooms during recess time without a teacher in attendance. - Children are expected to remain in the area designated for recess.
 Parking lots are off limits at all times during the school day.
-The school store and the office area require permission from a teacher or staff member.
-Children must stay within view of the yard supervisor and follow his or her instruction at all times.
-Chewing gum is not permitted at any time.
-The unauthorized use of any type of electronic equipment is not permitted on campus at any time.
-In case of an emergency, the office phone may be used. Γh e playground support team completes incident reports whenever an incident occurs administrator or a parent).
+The school store and the office area require permission from a teacher or staff member. - Children must stay within view of the yard supervisor and follow his or her instruction at all times. - Chewing gum is not permitted at any time. - The unauthorized use of any type of electronic equipment is not permitted on campus at any time. - In case of an emergency, the office phone may be used.